Mohamed-C0DE/Mohamed-C0DE/README.md

 ### Hi there 👋, My name is Mohamed

-Full-Stack Web Developer based in Windsor, Ontario with a background in Marketing.
+I am a Full-Stack Developer with a background in marketing .
 Experience working on a codebase with a team and using my problem-solving and creative skills to build functional, engaging websites with tested code.
 Looking for a position to apply my knowledge while continuing to grow and develop new skill sets.

 ## My Skills